Superuser666-Sigil/SigilDERG-Custom-MCP/docs/VECTOR_EMBEDDINGS.md

 ### Storage

 Embeddings are stored in a LanceDB-backed `code_vectors` table under each repository's index directory (see [ADR-013](adr-013-lancedb-vector-store.md) for the rationale).
 The table tracks repository name, file path, chunk metadata, embedding model, dimension, and the vector itself.
 A product-quantization index on the vector column accelerates approximate-nearest-neighbor queries while keeping the on-disk footprint manageable.
+The files live inside your index path at `index_dir/lancedb/<repo_name>/code_vectors`.

 Legacy repositories created before the LanceDB migration may still have embeddings in the `repos.db` SQLite table shown below.
-Run the migration tooling to move these rows into LanceDB if you need ANN-backed queries.
+Run the migration tooling to move these rows into LanceDB if you need ANN-backed queries, then drop the legacy table to avoid double-counting and free disk space: `sqlite3 ~/.sigil_index/repos.db "DROP TABLE IF EXISTS embeddings;"`.

 ```sql
 CREATE TABLE embeddings (